Leica Noctivid 10x42 review

 Brightness seems much higher than I expected, but I would love to confirm this with the 8x42 vs my 7x42 Ultravid.
 State of the art brightness for a SP prism design.

-Eye relief is 19mm according to Leica, and this is credible.
+Eye relief is 19mm according to Leica.
+Seems about right.

 - Chromatic aberration in high contrast scenes